hjanime/SPADEVizR/README.md

 <img src="README.figures/CountViewer-1.png" title="" alt="" style="display: block; margin: auto;" />
 ## <a name="biplot_viewer_function"/> XX Biplot Viewer

-The `biplot` function can be use to visualize a two dimensions plot with an x-axis marker (`x.marker`) and a y axis marker (`y.marker`).
-It allows to filter cells by clusters and samples with `clusters` and `samples` parameters.
+The `biplotViewer` function can be used to visualize a two dimensional representation with the chosen markers (x-axis marker using the `x.marker` parameter and y axis marker using the `y.marker` parameter).
+It allows to filter cells by clusters and samples using the `clusters` and `samples` parameters.
 Moreover, cells can be shown for of all samples merged or with a facet for each sample.
 When too cells dots are displayed, it can require some seconds.
 In order to seep up the computation, it is possible to reduce the number of cells displayed (downsampling) using the `resample.ratio` parameter.

 This function can only handle `SPADEResults` objects (but not a `Results` object).